ShaggyDog18/MD_AD9833/README.md

-# MD_AD9833
+# MD_AD9833 Library for Programmable Waveform Generator Module

-Library for using a AD9833 Programmable Waveform Generator hardware by Analog Devices.
+Arduino library for managing AD9833 Programmable Waveform Generator by Analog Devices.

 The AD9833 is a low power, programmable waveform generator capable of producing sine, triangular, and square wave outputs.
 The output frequency, phase and all other parameters are software programmable through an SPI interface.